Alberton, South Australia: Former Alberton Cemetery

 Located on Parker Street, the former Alberton Cemetery was opened in 1847 and officially closed in 1874, with the last burial being conducted in 1922.
 Parker Street is a very short street which runs off Port Road, between the old Alberton Baptist and Alberton Uniting Churches (neither now used as churches).

 On 17 November 1847, the governor of South Australia granted 4 acres of land to St Paul's Church of England church for burials, although the land was used for burials before that date.
 The cemetery was closed on 15 January 1874, with the last official burial being conducted in 1922.
 The land was transferred to the City of Port Adelaide in 1938 and developed as a public park in 1994, called Pioneer Park.

 Although the cemetery is no longer used for burials, some gravestones are still evident.
 Details of the approximately 3,000 people interred are available from the Anglican Diocesan of Adelaide Archives.

 Transport

 Graffiti on the heritage-listed 1856 Alberton railway station building in 2016.

-Alberton railway station was one of the first local stations to open in South Australia.
+Alberton railway station was one of the first local stations to open in South Australia, and is Australia's oldest surviving station building at an operational railway station.
 The railway from Adelaide to Port Adelaide was constructed in 1856 and was the first line to be built in South Australia.
 Alberton was one of the original stops, the others being Woodville and Bowden.

 The stone and brick building on the Port Adelaide-bound platform is the original station building dating from 1856.
 This building, the western station platform, and the footbridge are state heritage-listed.

-There is still a regular train service from Alberton station to Adelaide and Outer Harbor.
-Unfortunately the ticket office has been closed for the past twenty years and this contributes to the station buildings being a frequent target for vandalism and graffiti.
+Alberton station is serviced by the Outer Harbor and Port Dock lines.
+While the ticket office is no longer in use, the station building underwent major restoration and renovation works in 2026, in celebration of the station's 170th birthday.